Progress report for ONE24-439

 Our three farmer collaborators and the consultants at Compost for Good have met 3 times to discuss the delivery, set up, and beginning stages of feeding new in-vessel rotating drum composting machines.
 Each farm's available compost "feeds" (nitrogen rich and carbon rich materials) are different at any given point in the year, so we spent our meeting time talking over suggested compost recipes with Compost for Good and asking questions about the materials that are available to us and how best to leverage them (in quantities fed to the machines) to achieve the temperatures required for pest and disease mitigation in our compost.

 All three farms achieved hot temperatures (150F+) in the fall in the immediate weeks following the arrival of the machines.
 As Moonshot and Fiveforks began experimenting with the materials on hand, they experienced some setbacks, including the cooling of their composts to undesirable temperatures.
 This sort of learning curve is not unexpected, as team members are learning how the machines work and which inputs work best for them.
+With help from Compost for Good, the farms set goals to maintain temperatures of at least 131F to 155F for at least 3 consecutive days during the following main growing season.

-Compost for good also provided suggestions for monitoring the temperatures inside the drums with reporting sensors.
+Compost for Good also provided suggestions for monitoring the temperatures inside the drums with reporting sensors.
 Without the proper recipes and training fully dialed in for the start of winter, the compost in those two farm's machines froze.
 We are waiting for the spring thaw to resume our work together when their machines are operable again.

-Participation Summary:
+Participation summary:

 Learning Outcomes